 Step 3: Meet with a DSS representative.

-You will need to attend a face to face registration appointment with the DSS Director or designee to determine appropriate accommodations based on the submitted documentation and to discuss your specific needs.
-Your accommodation letter will be created and provided to you.
+You will need to attend a registration appointment with the DSS Director or designee to determine appropriate accommodations based on the submitted documentation and to discuss your specific needs.
+Your accommodation letter will be created and sent to you and professors via email.

 Step 4: Notify your professors.